talentprotocol/creator-score-miniapp/docs/PRODUCT_BRIEF.md

 - **Profile Management**: Comprehensive creator profiles with credential tracking and social account linking

 ### Advanced Features
-- **TALENT Token Integration**: 10% reward boost for users holding 1000+ TALENT tokens
+- **TALENT Token Integration**: 10% reward boost for users holding 100+ TALENT tokens
+- **Pay It Forward**: Creators can opt out of rewards to redistribute them to other creators while maintaining leaderboard position
 - **Badge System**: Achievement-based badges for milestones in creator score, earnings, and platform engagement
 - **Multi-Platform Support**: Integration with Ethereum, Base, Farcaster, Lens, Twitter, GitHub, and other social platforms
 - **Notification System**: In-app notifications and webhook support for real-time updates